You are on our United Kingdom site

 For now, much of the detail of how this will operate is left to further regulations, but what we know so far is:

-A guaranteed hours offer will be an offer to a qualifying worker to either vary their terms and conditions or enter a new contract, although what the details will be set out in regulations.
+A guaranteed hours offer will be an offer to a qualifying worker to either vary their terms and conditions or enter into a new contract, although what the details may be set out in regulations.

-This is not a one-time only duty, instead employers will have to repeat the assessment of whether a new guaranteed hours offer needs to be made.
-After the initial reference period, the employer must monitor the worker’s working time over subsequent reference periods (the length of which is unknown – again, this will be subject to consultation and will be set in regulations) and offer further contracts for guaranteed hours if the conditions to make an offer are met.
+This is not a one-time only duty, instead employers will have to repeat the assessment of whether a new guaranteed hours offer needs to be made until the qualifying worker no longer meets the criteria.
+After the initial reference period, the employer must monitor the worker’s working time over subsequent reference periods (the length of which is unknown – again this will be set in regulations) and offer further contracts for guaranteed hours if the conditions to make an offer are met at the end of those periods.
+The Government has agreed to a statutory duty to consult on the length of the initial and subsequent reference periods.

-As the law has been drafted to permit a worker the flexibility to choose to accept or reject a guaranteed hours offer, there are a raft of complicated rules as to what will constitute such an offer, with certain crucial details left to regulations.
+As the law essentially permits a worker the flexibility to choose to accept or reject a guaranteed hours offer, there are a raft of complicated rules as to what will constitute such an offer, with certain crucial details left to regulations.

-As is usual, there are some corresponding dismissal and detriment protections:
+As is usual, there are corresponding dismissal and detriment protections:

-These provisions are complicated, and unfortunately much of the detail is saved for regulations, so we cannot say yet how this new right will work in practice.
+These provisions in the ERA 2025 are complicated and unfortunately much of the detail is saved for regulations, so we cannot say yet how this new right will work in practice.
 There is also a promise to consult later on the implementation of the zero-hour contracts measures more generally.

 It will be interesting to see what the threshold will be for being a low hours worker, as some employers may try to bypass these complicated laws and just set minimum contractual hours above that threshold if they aren’t set too high – although such employers may be caught by the new anti-avoidance provisions.
 Even if not – this might not be workable for all businesses.